 Background For decades, the U.S. Geological Survey (NEIC) and predecessor agencies responsible for earthquake monitoring have located earthquakes both globally and on U.S. territory by interpreting the observed arrival times of seismic waves using the Jeffreys-Bullen travel-time model.
-Beginning in January 2004 this procedure at the NEIC has been changed slightly, to use of the more modern travel-time model known as ak135.
+Beginning in January 2004 this procedure at the NEIC was changed slightly, to use of the more modern travel-time model known as ak135.
 The main problem with these models, in application to earthquake location for events in the continental U.S. outside dense regional networks, is their failure to provide a framework within which regional travel times can be treated as path-dependent, and not merely a function of distance and depth.
 Note that Pn and Sn velocities can vary laterally by plus/minus about 5%.
+It would appear that to improve estimates of absolute earthquake location, there is no way to make progress that does not accommodate path-dependence.

 A sense of the need to develop path-dependent travel times can be seen from Figure 1, which shows considerable scatter of P-wave arrivals for sources and stations in the central and eastern U.S., when compared with ak135 travel times.
+The scatter is far greater than the reading errors.

 Figure 1.
-Reduced travel times for P-waves out to 24°.
+Reduced travel times for P-waves out to 24° .
 The data are taken from Earthquake Data Reports, for events and stations in the central and eastern U.S., and are shown in a comparison with the ak135 and J-B travel time models.
-Though some reduction in scatter would be obtained by use of the correct depth for each event, the main points are that scatter ranges over about $\pm 5$ s, and it is impossible to fit these data well with a purely distance-dependent travel time model.
+Though some reduction in scatter would be obtained by use of the correct depth for each event, the main points are that scatter ranges over about ± 5 s, and it is impossible to fit these data well with a purely distance-dependent travel time model.

 Recognition of the need for path-dependent travel times became very apparent following the GNOME nuclear explosion of December 1961 in a bedded salt formation near Carlsbad, NM, which led Romney et al. (1962) to write that "The travel times of P were ... as much as 12 seconds earlier in the eastern United States than at equivalent distances in the western part..."
 "The travel times eastward are so different from those westward that the epicenter of GNOME, based on the observed times and using the J-B table, was calculated to be about 30 kilometers to the east of the actual site."
 Herrin and Taggart (1962) wrote of GNOME that "For the first time, clear evidence of the existence of significant regional differences in Pn velocities is available.
-Any computational procedure attempting to use data in the Pnrange for the determination of epicenters in the United States must take the resulting differences in travel times into account if significant, systematic errors in the location of the epicenter are to be avoided."
+Any computational procedure attempting to use data in the Pn range for the determination of epicenters in the United States must take the resulting differences in travel times into account if significant, systematic errors in the location of the epicenter are to be avoided."
 The data quality for this event was very good, with about 100 stations reporting.
 Herrin and Taggart developed and applied a 3D velocity model for Pn interpretation, integrating along a great circle path to obtain theoretical travel times, and got much better results for the GNOME explosion (location within about 3 km).
 But approaches based on 3D structural models have not in practice found wide application for routine work.
 Below, we make the point that an equivalent approach, based on modeling to obtain relevant travel times for each station but combined with empirical travel time data, can do the job.